Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Section 6.3 says that, except in rare cases, `for` loops can be converted to `while` loops using a standard pattern.
+<span class="ques"></span> Section 6.3 says that, except in rare cases, `for` loops can be converted to `while` loops using a standard pattern.
 Can you give an example of such a case?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: When the body of a `for` loop contains a `continue` statement, the `while` pattern shown in Section 6.3 is no longer valid.
+<span class="ans"></span> When the body of a `for` loop contains a `continue` statement, the `while` pattern shown in Section 6.3 is no longer valid.
 Consider the following example from Section 6.4:

 ```C
 n = 0;